 How to Accept the Death of your Mother

 Accept that Your Mother’s Death is a Turning Point

 The death of your mother is a landmark in your life.
 From the day you learn of her departure, you will never be the same again.

 On one hand, you are being ushered into a life of taking responsibility based on what you have been taught.
 On the other hand, you are being tossed into a turbulent period to test your resilience.

 Your life will transform for better or for worse depending on how you handle the period of mourning the death of your mother.

 Think of this period as a planting season; the harvest you get depends on the type of seed you plant.

-Taking Responsibility after your Mother’s death
+Accept to take Responsibility after your Mother’s Death